Vargam: Plot

-Solomon Joseph is a police officer who is the sub inspector of Police in charge of Rajakkadu station in Idukki.
+Solomon Joseph a corrupt police officer who is the sub inspector of Police in charge of Rajakkadu station in Idukki.
 He has learnt the importance of money and power, and using it, he earns wads of money.
 He spends the money on booze and women.
-He is estranged with his father and step family and lives his life on his own terms.
+He is completely estranged with his father and step family and lives his life on his own terms.
 He is close to a catholic priest who is a fatherly figure to him.

 Two influential businessmen, Ummachan and Vavachan, clashes frequently in Rajakkadu.
 Solomon is friendly with Vavachan and even assists him in smuggling through his area of control.
 Through a series of events, Solomon locks horn with Ummachan's younger brother Dennis.
 Dennis, along with 4 friends, are visiting from Bangalore.
 Eventually, Solomon takes Dennis and his friends in custody after a violent clash in the town club.
 Ummachan manages to arrange bail for his brother and friends, but during the process, he threatens Solomon.
 The next day, when Solomon gets information that Dennis and friends have hired a local prostitute, he catches them in the act, with the intention of humiliating Ummachan along with getting as much bribe as possible for himself.

 Ummachan is aiming to be the next candidate for the Legislative Assembly, and he fears that such an incident would impact his political future.
 He pleads with Solomon to let his brother go.
 But Solomon would not budge unless he is bribed 'properly'.
 They agree on a bribe of 3 lakhs to be delivered personally to Solomon.
 Ummachan tries to implicate Solomon in bribery charges.
 Solomon sniffs out the plan from Ummachan's nervous behavior and arrests Ummachan on charges for trying to bribe a public official.
 The brothers are soon released on bail.

 Dennis attacks Solomon that night, assisted by his friends.
 Solomon beats up the entire gang single-handedly and takes Dennis to the police station.
 The beating continues, and hours of beating takes it toll and Dennis dies.
 Solomon, with the help of the constable Chandikkunju, dispose of the body.
 He appears to get away with murder when he just gets a punishment transfer to the northern corner of Kerala.
 Ummachan threatens to leave Solomon.